• Skip to content

 What causes choking

-Keep small things away from baby.
+Keep small things away from your baby.

 Emergency!

-If baby can’t breathe call 000 straight away.
+Call 000 straight away.
 The 000 operator will tell you how to clear the blockage.
 Do what the operator tells you.

 Download printable version